 Winterizing a pontoon boat is usually a task that is dreaded by boat owners new and old alike.
 While it is a long and tedious process, it could still be simple, and that’s how we will approach this whole thing.

-In this short guide, we will cover the essential steps to make sure that your precious boat is put away properly and that it gets through the winter in the best possible shape.
+In this short guide, we will cover the essential steps to ensure that your precious boat is put away properly and that it gets through the winter in the best possible shape.

 Keep reading and see for yourself how to winterize a pontoon boat.